dimadesu/android-rtmp-ingest/README.md

 # RTMP Ingest for Android.
 RTMP H264 to SRT H265 (aka HEVC)

-The goal is to send RTMP stream from action camera (any RTMP feed really) to the server running on Android phone and then send SRT HEVC out.
+The goal is to send RTMP stream from an action camera (any RTMP feed really) to the server running on Android phone and then send SRT HEVC out.

-To achieve that all we need is a server that can run on Android and a video encoder.
+To achieve that we need a server that can run on Android and a video encoder.

-For the server we'll be using [MediaMTX](https://github.com/bluenviron/mediamtx).
+We'll be using [MediaMTX](https://github.com/bluenviron/mediamtx) as a server.

-For the video encoder we'll be using `IRL Pro` app from Google Play.
+For the video encoder we'll be using [`IRL Pro` app from Google Play](https://play.google.com/store/apps/details?id=app.irlpro.android).
 It can do SRT, HEVC, dynamic bitrate and bonding.

 Another option is to use `ffmpeg` directly.
-It will be able to do only SRT, HEVC, no dynamic bitrate and no bonding.
+It will be able to do SRT HEVC with no dynamic bitrate and no bonding.

 ## Termux

 Server will be running on [Termux](https://termux.dev/en/).
 Install it on your phone.
 Do not use Google Play version.

+Start Termux and run commands.

 ## MediaMTX